Eleven athletes deliver posters and smiles to Children's Hospital LA.

 CAREER: He has 135 career tackles, including 13 for losses (with 4 sacks).
 He has 18 career starts.

-2013: Kennard, who has started at defensive end and linebacker earlier in his career, returns after missing 2012 with an injury and will battle to start again at end as a senior in 2013.
+2013: Kennard, who has started at defensive end and linebacker earlier in his career, returns after missing 2012 with an injury and figures to start at outside linebacker as a senior in 2013.

 2012: Kennard was slated to start at defensive end as a senior in 2012, but he tore a chest muscle just before the season started and had surgery, which sidelined him for all of 2012 and allowed him to redshirt.